 Not properly filing your tax returns or schedules correctly can result in a readjustment by the IRS or state taxing authority, or audit.
 This can result in frustration and heartache for you, your family, and your business.
 Where you have questions regarding any monetary transaction (e.g. a hobby, a business startup, a family gift or loan, a sale, or income from whatever source derived), a tax attorney can help guide you through the tax consequences and potential alternatives for tax savings.

 If you have questions regarding a transaction or tax consequence, you are probably wondering if you need to speak to a lawyer.
 Isn’t it better to speak to an accountant?
 It is always a good idea to speak to a tax attorney when you have questions—especially if they are complex, cover many years, or you are concerned the IRS may come after you.
 Our tax attorneys (who are also accountants) can give you a fair evaluation of your case, potentially undue incorrect tax plans, amend tax returns, and protect you from the IRS and state taxing authorities.
 A tax attorney can also give you guidance on whether you need the help of a lawyer based upon the particular set of facts of your case.

-Why you need a Black & Black Tax Attorneys?
+Why you need a Tax Attorney?